There are many movies that are worth seeing, but there are a lot of stinkers as well. My goal here is to weed out the good from the bad.

 One of the best parts of this movie was the perfect blend between horror and comedy.
-The film has some intense horror while maintaining a regular pace of humor.
-The film does this very effectively by keeping the tone similar to that of a horror, but the characters are what provides the comedy.
-Kylie's mother, for instance, is a very silly and gullible character, who happened to be in a horror story scenario.
-For example, when all the lights cut out suddenly, the mother says something like "oh, they keep doing this" and she seems to think it is an electrical issue.
-That is just one example and it is in the trailer so be sure to check that out, so you get a better sense of the comedic timing.
-The next example of comedy comes from Kylie.
-I will get into it a bit later in this review, but a lot of comedic moments, due to her amusing reactions to the horrific things that were happening around her.
+The film had some intense horror while maintaining a regular pace of humor.
+The filmmakers did this very effectively by keeping the tone similar to that of a horror, but the characters were what provided the comedy.
+Kylie's mother, for instance, was a very silly and gullible character, who happened to be in a horror story scenario.
+For example, when all the lights cut out suddenly, the mother said something like "oh, they keep doing this" and she seemed to think it was an electrical issue, when it very obviously was not.
+Then there was Kylie, whose personality provided a lot of comedic moments, due to her amusing reactions to the horrific things that were happening around her.
 It was definitely a horror movie, but the humor in it was surprising, and the balance gave this movie some unique flavor.

 Con: The Setup (-3pts)

 I realize that this was kind of a silly movie, which made it play into the movie's humor, but I thought the setup to the film was a bit weak.
-I really liked the concept of Kylie hating her mother, yet being placed on house arrest at her mothers house, which is haunted.
-I thought that was a really unique and fun premise.
-That being said, I thought the way the film executed that premise was weak.
+I really liked the concept of Kylie hating her mother, and her being placed on house arrest at her mothers house, which was haunted.
+I thought that was a really unique and fun premise, but I thought the way the filmmakers executed that premise was weak.
 More specifically, I thought it was ridiculous because Kylie's sentence seemed very light compared to the crime she had been arrested for.

-Kylie is with a guy (who I assume to be her boyfriend but we never see or hear from him after this), and the two are trying to rob an ATM.
-The guy gets knocked unconscious, but Kylie decides to take the money and go.
-She nearly gets away but her car gets stuck as the police arrive.
-So far, strong start; I was invested.
-However I thought it seemed a bit ridiculous for her sentence to be eight months house arrest at her mother's house.
-Maybe other viewers will have a different opinion but I did not think the sentence matched the crime (given her history).
-It seemed, to me, like the filmmakers used Judge leniency as a plot device, because they were not able to come up with a more realistic setup.
+Kylie was with a guy (who I assumed to be her boyfriend, but we never saw or heard from him again), and the two are trying to rob an ATM.
+The guy got knocked unconscious, but Kylie decided to take the money and go.
+She nearly got away, but her car got stuck as the police arrive.
+I thought it was ridiculous that her car got stuck, but I thought it was more ridiculous for her sentence to be eight months house of arrest at her mother's house.
+Maybe other viewers will have a different opinion, but I did not think the sentence matched the crime (given her history).
+It seemed, to me, like the filmmakers used judge's leniency as a plot device, because they were not able to come up with a more realistic setup.

 Pro: Mystery (+4pts)

-While I really enjoyed the combination between horror and comedy, there was a third genre to this film: Mystery.
-As Kylie begins to witness strange and horrific things at her mother's house, she decides to investigate and learn what is haunting her.
-The film then leads to her exploring hidden areas of the house, spying on the neighbor, etc. It really starts to turn into a mystery and it is an effective one.
-Basically there is an event (that occurred a long time ago) that caused the haunting.
-Kylie is trying to get to the bottom of that in order to understand what is in her mother's house.
-As a viewer, it was very entertaining to follow Kylie as she discovers clues and comes to revelations.
+While I really enjoyed the combination between horror and comedy, there was a third genre to this film: mystery.
+As Kylie began to witness strange and horrific things at her mother's house, she decided to investigate.
+The story then led to her exploring hidden areas of the house, spying on the neighbor, and more.
+It really started to turn into a mystery, and I thought it was an effective one.

 Con: The Security (-3pts)

 His questions were aimed at the entity that Kylie claimed was within the house, and again, he did this without hesitation.
 He then started checking areas of the house using a detector (which I presume to be some sort of EMF).
 Not only was this guy a security agent who should be handling Kylie's ankle monitor, he is also a paranormal expert, which was really convenient.
 My problem was that, even if you assume this character believed in ghosts at all, it was weird that he was so quick to believe that this house was haunted.
-Maybe the film did this as intended comedy, and hopefully that comedy works for some viewers, but it did not work for me.
-It just felt too convenient, and I saw it as a plot device to embed this entertaining character (Amos) into Kylie's story.
-Did I enjoy seeing more of Amos throughout the film?
-Yes, but I thought his transition (from a secondary character to a main character) could have used some work.
+Maybe the film did this as intended comedy, and hopefully that comedy will work for some viewers, but it did not work for me.
+It just felt too convenient, and I saw it as a plot device to embed this entertaining character deeper into Kylie's story.
+I enjoyed seeing more of Amos, but I thought his transition (from a secondary character to a main character) could have used some work.

 Pro: Kylie (+10pts)

 I thought Kylie was a refreshingly unique main character for a horror story.
 How many horror films have a generic female lead, running, and screaming from anything that goes bump in the night?
-This film flips that stereotype on it's head with Kylie.
-Kylie is angry, she is selfish, and she is violent.
-If something startles her, she punches it in the face (as she says in the trailer).
-If an inanimate object starts moving, she attacks it and throws it into the fireplace.
+The filmmakers flipped that stereotype on its head with Kylie.
+Kylie was angry, she was selfish, and she was violent.
+If something startled her, her first instinct was to punch it in the face.
+If an inanimate object started moving, her instinct was to attack it and throw it into the fireplace.
 What was so unique about this movie was that the main character's unique personality was refreshing, but it also served as a sort of parody of common horror movie tropes.

-We have become used to horror film's main characters running or screaming in response to anything scary.
-So, naturally, when something startles Kylie in this film, we expect her to run or scream.
-Instead we see her get violent and start beating or attacking anything that startles her.
-As a viewer, this is surprisingly funny to watch because it is so drastically outside our expectations.
+We have become used to horror movie's main characters running or screaming in response to anything scary.
+Naturally, when something startled Kylie in this film, we expect her to run or scream.
+Instead we saw her get violent and start beating or attacking anything that startled her.
+As a viewer, this was surprisingly funny to watch because it is so drastically outside of my expectations.
 As great as the film's genre was, I think Kylie (and the performance by Morgana O'Reilly) was this film's biggest draw.
 Morgana O'Reilly was able to act violent, while maintaining facial expressions of shock, fear, confusion, and frustration.
-It made the character simultaneously cool, and relatable, and I think it was her performance that allowed the film's genres to blend so perfectly.
+It made the character simultaneously cool, and relatable, and I think it was Morgana O'Reilly's performance that allowed the movie's genres to blend so perfectly.

-Like I have mentioned a few times already, one of this film's biggest strengths was it's genre.
-It does a great job at balancing horror, comedy, and mystery throughout the duration of the film, but it struggled at sticking the landing with a conclusion that would satisfy all genres.
-It maintains comedy, but when the mystery is concluded, the film turns into more of a thriller (instead of a horror).
-It is entertaining, but it loses one of the main draws to the film.
-I do not want to say too much more because I do not want to give the ending away; just know that there is a switch at the end which changes the tone and direction of the film.
-This may work for some audiences, but I thought it lost one of the elements that made the movie great.
+Like I have mentioned a few times already, one of this film's biggest strengths was its genre.
+The filmmakers did a great job at balancing horror, comedy, and mystery throughout the duration of the film, but they struggled at sticking the landing with a conclusion that would satisfy all genres.
+There was comedy, but when the mystery was concluded, the film turned into more of a thriller (instead of a horror).
+It was entertaining, but it felt like the movie lost quite a bit of momentum when this happened.
+I do not want to say too much more, because I do not want to give the ending away.
+Just know that there was a switch at the end which changed the tone and the direction of the film.
+This may work for some audiences, but I thought the movie lost what made it so great during everything that led up to it.

 Grade: B+ (87pts)

 Housebound was a surprisingly entertaining movie.
-It is a horror-comedy-mystery and it does a fantastic job of blending these three genres.
-The horror comes from an unknown entity terrorizing the main character, Kylie.
-The mystery comes from Kylie, and Amos, trying to determine what the entity is and how it came to be.
-The comedy comes from a few characters, but a lot of it comes from Kylie and her reactions to the horror.
-This character is angry, violent, and was so much fun to watch as she would attack almost anything that startled her or creeped her out.
-This made the film feel very fresh, because we have become so accustomed to main characters (in a horror film) running or screaming at horrific elements.
+It was a horror-comedy-mystery and the filmmakers did a fantastic job of blending these three genres.
+The horror came from an unknown entity terrorizing the main character, Kylie.
+The mystery came from Kylie and Amos trying to determine what the entity was and how it came to be.
+The comedy came from a few characters, but a lot of it came from Kylie and her reactions to the horror.
+This character was angry, violent, and she was fun to watch, as she would attack almost anything that startled her or creeped her out.
+This made the movie feel very fresh, because we have become so accustomed to main characters (in horror movies) running or screaming at horrific elements.